Enquire now

 Cardiology | by Dr. Ashok B Malpani | Published on 01/05/2023

 We have all heard for years that cholesterol is not good for our hearts.
 Although, there is another player that plays an essential role in heart health equally is triglycerides.
 Both triglycerides and cholesterol are fats in the blood and if the levels are too high, they lead to enhancing the risk of heart attack and stroke according to the research.
 In this article, we will discuss why triglycerides matter so stick to the end.
-However, note that it is for informational purposes only and doesn’t interrupt the consultation of a doctor.
+However, note that it is for informational purposes only and doesn’t interrupt the consultation of a cardiologist.

 What are triglycerides?